M-MSilva/Analyzing-User-Satisfaction-in-Applications---end_to_end_project/README.md

 ## Credits

-The dataset we pulled from [kaggle](https://www.kaggle.com/datasets/lava18/google-play-store-apps ), but it was initially collected by user LAVANYA with its proper [licence](https://creativecommons.org/licenses/by/3.0/), in this dataset the changes made were, creating entities, cleaning and data transformation, creation of bigrams and the tokenization of words.
-The code written in Google Collaboratory was based on the steps of the book Aurelien Geron - hands on machine learning-2019.
+The dataset we extracted from [kaggle](https://www.kaggle.com/datasets/lava18/google-play-store-apps), but it was initially collected by the user LAVANYA with his due [licence](https://creativecommons.org/licenses/by/3.0/), in this dataset the changes made were, creation of entities, cleaning and data transformation, creation of bigrams and tokenization of words.
+The code was written in the Google Collaboratory based on the steps of the book Aurelien Geron - hands on machine learning-2019.
 Also, this code was developed based on everything I learned from: Jesse E.Agbe, Siddhardhan, Lucas Grassano Lattari, Shashank Kalanithi, Walisson Silva, Israel Dryer, Fernando Nakamuta, Alex Freberg.

 ## My License